Introduction to Fashion Design (Online Short Course)

-This practical fashion design course will immerse you in the world of fashion design and will help you understand how they undertake the fashion design process.
+This practical fashion design course is an introduction to the world of fashion design.
+This course offers a full overview of the fashion design process and will help you understand how successful designers operate.
 On this online course you will explore the inner workings of the fashion designers world and learn how to research your fashion ideas and then produce your own original design work...

-This practical fashion design course will immerse you in the world of fashion design and will help you understand how they undertake the fashion design process.
+This practical fashion design course is an introduction to the world of fashion design.
+This course offers a full overview of the fashion design process and will help you understand how successful designers operate.

 On this online course you will explore the inner workings of the fashion designers world and learn how to research your fashion ideas and then produce your own original design work.
 You will learn how to produce story/mood boards and then work towards drawing up your finished capsule collection.